mezzio/mezzio/doc/book/getting-started/features.md

 > It is termed "double pass" because you pass both the request and response when
 > delegating to the next layer.
 >
-> Expressive 2.X still supports double-pass middleware, though we recommend the
+> Mezzio 2.X still supports double-pass middleware, though we recommend the
 > lambda style.

 > ### Stratigility 1.X Error Middleware
 >
-> The Expressive 1.X series was based on Stratigility 1.X, which had a concept
+> The Mezzio 1.X series was based on Stratigility 1.X, which had a concept
 > of _error middleware_.
 This was middleware that either implemented
-> `Zend\Stratigility\ErrorMiddlewareInterface`, or the "error middleware"
+> `Laminas\Stratigility\ErrorMiddlewareInterface`, or the "error middleware"
 > signature of:
 >
 > ```php